akhodakivskiy/VimFx/documentation/api.md

 ## Stability

-The public API is currently **experimental** and therefore **unstable.** Things might break with new VimFx versions.
+The API is currently **experimental** and therefore **unstable.** Things might break with new VimFx versions.
 However, no breaking changes are planned, and will be avoided if feasible.

 As soon as VimFx 1.0.0 (which does not seem to be too far away) is released backwards compatibility will be a priority and won’t be broken until VimFx